Seteco/Somorrostro/mysql.chart.sh.md

 Any number of servers can be configured.

-keep in mind netdata should be able to access your mysql to execute this:
+keep in mind that local user `netdata` should be able to access your mysql to execute this:

 ```sh
 $mysql $OPTIONS -s -e "show global status;"